• About PeterSIronwood

 A7A8D582-4B4A-4A7C-99CD-F4B9ADB9E82A

 Many Paths strode toward the feast and tried to frame how she would present this.
 On the one hand, it was good news, but the news was ambiguous and incomplete.
 The fire part didn’t seem positive, but it was hard to tell.
 Too bad, she thought, that eagles couldn’t carry a better and more complete map.
 But the wolves could!
 Maybe they would bring more complete news.
 She felt a pang of affection for them as well as loss.
 She missed the wolves.
 Immediately, a much stronger feeling of missing flowed over her, for everyone, but especially Tu-Swift and Shadow Walker.
 She sighed and felt a big hollow inside, but then, the image of Shadow Walker came quite clearly to mind.
 She felt as though she could almost hear him talking though it seemed likely he was far away.
 The mind does play funny tricks sometimes, thought Many Paths, but it seems like he is telling me that my idea is right; we could communicate over distances by sending maps and symbols.
 Sounds a bit crazy, but why not?
-The wolves can track by a scent from something that is no longer where they are.
+The wolves can track by a scent from something that is no longer there.
 What if we humans could learn to put a whole host of marks and scents on paper and then send it quickly via the wolves?
 She arrived at the feast and mentally placed this idea up on a branch of a tree she kept for “Interesting ideas to be thought about later.”
 For now it was time to reassure the people and tell them what she knew.
 For a split second, she considered the idea to pretend that she had simply “foreseen” that Eagle Eyes was all right and that there had been a fire.
 People might begin to believe she was magic and that could help focus the people to a purpose when the need became great.
 She could even weave a story that involved the “Magic Rings of Empathy.”

 Now she smiled at the folly of that course.
-If she were successful in this lie — because exaggerating one’s own powers is always a lie — it would only make her make more outrageous lies in the future.
+If she were successful in this lie — because exaggerating one’s own powers is always a lie — it would only encourage her to make even more outrageous lies in the future.
 The people cannot be led on a wise path with lies.
 That seems obvious.

 Why then did she come up with such absurd courses of action?
 Maybe it was to continue to strengthen her resolve to do what was best for her people.
 For each time such a plot surfaced, at least so far, she had resisted the temptation.
 Mainly, she saw it was the wrong thing to do.
 Imagine that your eyes began lying to your toes about the position of a stone.
 Imagine that your mouth lied to your stomach and your hand lied to your mouth.